awsdocs/aws-glue-user-guide/doc_source/creating-jobs-chapter.md

      For more information about creating tables in the Data Catalog, see [Defining Tables in the AWS Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/tables-described.html) in the *AWS Glue Developer Guide*\.

 1. Choose **Create** to open the visual job editor\.

+## Create jobs that use a connector<a name="create-jobs-connector"></a>

+After you have added a connector to AWS Glue Studio and created a connection for that connector, you can create a job that uses the connection for the data source\.

+For detailed instructions, see [Authoring jobs with custom connectors](connectors-chapter.md#job-authoring-custom-connectors)\.

 ## Next steps for creating a job in AWS Glue Studio<a name="create-jobs-guiedit"></a>